arasharn/carnd-P4/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in cells 20 through 21 in my code in `P4_rev.ipynb` in the function `outputMaker()`.
+It was implemented in in cells 20 through 21 in my code in `P4_rev.ipynb` and in the function `outputMaker()`.
 Here is an example of my result on a test image:

 ![alt text][image6]